tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

     end
     ```

-    or new `Either` monad that wraps what we need
+    or new `Either` value that wraps what we need
-    (probably leaving original `Left` monadic value intact
+    (probably leaving original `Left` value intact if it
-    if it contains comprehensive error message with error source):
+    contains comprehensive error message with error source):

     ```ruby
     def _create_site_setting model